Skip to main content

 Many of us rely on text messaging for updates from our financial institution, pharmacy, and other trusted sources.
 But amidst all the familiar exchanges, you may see texts from unknown senders.
-Unfortunately, these mystery messages could be from scammers who are out to solicit payments, steal your personal information, or gain access to your bank account.
-According to a recent report, criminals sent 225.7 billion spam texts in 2022, a 157% increase from 2021.1
+Unfortunately, these mystery messages could be from scammers who aim to ask for money, steal your personal information, or gain access to your bank account.
+One report stated that in April 2024 alone, Americans received 19.2 billion spam texts—which translates into nearly 63 spam texts for every person.1

-"Older adults are attractive targets for text-based scams,” says Genevieve Waterman, Director of Economic & Financial Security at NCOA.
+"Older adults are attractive targets for text-based scams,” says NCOA Chief Customer Officer Josh Hodges.
 “Not only do scammers assume older people have healthy retirement savings; they know many live alone, with no one looking over their shoulder.”

 Learning how to identify text message scams can help you spot red flags and steer clear of trouble.